Subpage of anglo-pyramidologist/oliver-d-smith-evidence/

 I left this site, however strangely I see today my account is unblocked.
 I requested it to be perm blocked as I no longer support the aims or views of Metapedia as above clarified.
 I also see Mikemikev and Thjassisdottir (“Faintsmile1992”) are still posting libel or emailing about me from Anthroscape or elsewhere, even going as far as having created a thread about me and posting on it for several days.
 The claim I have involvement in the Mikemikev entries or discussion at rationalwiki or Encyclopedia Dramatica are lies, I do not.
 I’m not on any sites and have no interest in either of those individuals.
 Its seriously pathetic that there are certain people still stirring hostilities up.
 Anyone posing as me on such websites, are not.
 The last thing I would do is waste more time with this.
 Atlantid 21:49, 5 December 2013 (CET)

 He was lying about not being involved on other sites.
-Maybe that day or even that week, but long-term, he’s been very, very involved.
+Maybe he had that idea that day or even that week, but long-term, he’s been very, very involved, especially on RatWiki and Dramatica.

 There are references to a conflict between Oliver and Mikemikev.
 I have yet to see much directly on that, but this is on User talk:Mikemikev.